TareqNewazShahriar/Improve-Your-Code/README.md

 ## [12]

 Linq ForEach method can be used to modify some properties of a collection.
-No need to create and intermediate list.
+No need to create an intermediate list.

-**Original code**
+**Code found in real project**
 ```c#
 var response = await _service.GetAll();
 var list = new List<AModel>();